fluxcd/website/content/en/flux/security/secrets-management.md

 First of all, let's go through the different options supported by Flux and Kubernetes.

 Nowadays there are a multitude of secret management options.
-Some are available in-cluster, directly in the comfort of of your Kubernetes cluster, and others that are provided from out-of-cluster, for example a Cloud based KMS.
+Some are available in-cluster, directly in the comfort of your Kubernetes cluster, and others that are provided from out-of-cluster, for example a Cloud based KMS.

 #### Kubernetes Secrets